ViewComponent/view_component/docs/api.md

     config.view_component.component_parent_class = "MyBaseComponent"

-Defaults to "ApplicationComponent" if defined, "ViewComponent::Base" otherwise.
+Defaults to nil.
+If this is falsy, generators will use "ApplicationComponent" if defined, "ViewComponent::Base" otherwise.

 ### #default_preview_layout